 The mind is not a bucket to be filled, but a fire to be kindled.” -Plutarch

 Every classroom needs a guide.
 After all, you cannot give what you do not have.
 Real learning requires teachers to possess a deep knowledge of their subject.
 Such teachers share their expertise, their experience, but more than that, their love of the subject with their students.
-A human’s will naturally desires what is good, according to Aquinas.
+The human will naturally desires what is good, according to Aquinas.
 Teachers do not merely give knowledge like filling a bucket.
 At their best, they kindle a student’s affection and turn their will toward something good.

 Friendship-among-unequals